 Two boards are includes for this game, and one is used to practice the 24 hour clock time.
 For the 24 hour clock time, the players need to match the clock they land on with the 24 hour clock time on the grid.

 You can play this game as a bingo game with the whole class or group.
 Use the board below for the bingo games.
 Each player/pair/team needs to have the board (you can print in black and white one or laminate more boards).
 I have laminated 25 of them because I use them in single-player/student activities as well.

-The players are asked to mark/hide with black colorany 6 of their tiles one in each row. (this will make each cards different).
+The players are asked to mark/hide with black color any 6 of their tiles one in each row. (this will make each card different).
 The teacher or one of the students in the group rolls the dice.
-They move on the board along the clocks and show the one they landed one.
+They move on the board along the clocks and show the one they landed on.
 I do this on the smartboard or on my shared screen or they do it in their groups.
 They tell the time and the students that have it mark it with a different color than black.
 The first player to mark a whole row or column wins.

-Check out our collection of print and digital activities that includes
+Check out our first collection of print and digital activities that includes

 - Explanations for each concept, o’clock, half past, quarter past and to, minutes, seconds,